Haworthia6/Atelier/README.md

 # Atelier - An E-Commerce Platform For East-Coast Millenials

 Built with a two-person team, Atelier's Product Detail page reqiured a rework in order to attract younger customers with a sleek view while also building with future scalability in mind.
-The requirement also contained the Atelier's REST API, which was blackboxed.
+The company also required use of their REST API, which was blackboxed.

 # Team
 - Eren Serpin : [Product Overview Component](#Product-Overview-Component)